 Explore the UCEAP website for additional course information (including important details and restrictions), links to host institution websites, and program and course search tools.

-- Consult with the Resident Program Director about the courses you selected before your arrival during the ILP if you have questions or wish to add or change courses.
+- Consult with the Resident Program Coordinator about the courses you selected before your arrival or during the ILP if you have questions

 - You can shop for courses by attending each class several times before determining your final class schedule.